Texas Library Association

 The Texas Library Association (TLA) is a charitable non-profit group that promotes libraries in Texas.
 It was founded on June 9, 1902.
 TLA is affiliated with the American Library Association (ALA) and has more than 6,000 members made up of librarians and library workers from academic, public, school and special libraries.
 Membership also includes library advocates, educators, and vendors.
 The organization has established annual awards and scholarships that honor excellence in the library profession.
 It also curates reading lists each year for multiple age groups, ranging from fiction, nonfiction, graphic novels, picture books, to bilingual and multicultural books.

 Headquartered in Austin, Texas, the association is governed by a Council that meets at the TLA Annual Conference and the Officer Governance Training and Workshop (formerly known as Annual Assembly).
 The executive board serves as the central management board and recommends matters of policy, budget, and operations to the council.
 Board members are elected annually by the membership.
+TLA sponsors an annual conference that accounts for 80% of its annual revenue.